-- Treat the classroom (both on ground and on-line) as a professional environment and treat students and faculty with respect. - Adhere the University Honor Code - Participate in class and submit all work on time. - Adhere to class start times and end times (including breaks). - Be accountable for their actions toward class members - Take ownership of one's performance, both academic and behavioral. - Notify the instructor in the event of an absence or other class related concerns.
+- Treat the classroom (both on ground and on-line) as a professional environment and treat students and faculty with respect. - Adhere to the University Honor Code. - Participate in class and submit all work on time. - Adhere to class start times and end times (including breaks). - Be accountable for their actions toward class members. - Take ownership of one's performance, both academic and behavioral. - Abide by the instructor policies regarding use of technology (cell phones, laptops, etc.) in the classroom. - Notify the instructor in the event of an absence or other class related concerns.